The Impact of the Human Rights Act 1998 on Medical Decision Making

 b) Is a limited or qualified right involved?
 If so,

-The Human Rights Act allows judges to look at both the decision-making process and the merits of the decision (R-v-Ministry of Defence, ex p Smith [1996] Q.B.
+The External link Human Rights Act allows judges to look at both the decision-making process and the merits of the decision (R-v-Ministry of Defence, ex p Smith [1996] Q.B.
 517.)
 Therefore doctors' decisions are likely to be open to greater scrutiny and must be more transparent and properly recorded.
 Existing good practice, emphasising the importance of consultation and of carefully documenting decisions and the reasons for them, takes on greater importance.

 In every decision doctors must consider all Convention rights and must be able to demonstrate legitimate grounds for interfering with such rights.
 Where different rights come into conflict (such as Articles 2 and 3), the doctor must be able to justify choosing one over the other in a particular case.
 Any decision, either to provide or withhold treatment, could be open to challenge using the Human Rights Act.
 It is therefore essential to build into the decision-making process consideration of how the decision could be justified from a human rights perspective.